erwin1412/dealls/README.md

 ## Conclusion

 This guide provides everything needed to use and extend the Payslip System API.
 By following the setup and testing instructions, developers can quickly integrate with the system.
-For further enhancements or issues, refer to the codebase at `github.com/yourusername/go-deals` or contact the development team.
+For further enhancements or issues, refer to the codebase at `https://github.com/erwin1412/dealls` or contact the development team.

 **Version**: 1.0
 **Date**: June 25, 2025
-**Author**: [Your Name]
+**Author**: Erwin